Golden-winged warbler: Description

-Habitat Selection
+Distribution and habitat

+Golden-winged warblers are migratory.
+There are two populations of golden-winged warblers, one which breeds in the Appalachian and Northeast, and another that breeds around the Great Lakes.
+Birds from the Appalachian population tend to migrate to South America to winter, while birds from the Great Lakes population tend to migrate to Central America and Mexico.
+A study has found that the difference in wintering location is linked to a genetic difference in the Z chromosome.
+They are also encountered rarely as vagrants outside of their native range.

 Golden-winged warblers are neotropical-nearctic migrants, and their habitat selectivity varies seasonally.
 Golden-winged warblers wintering in Costa Rica select premontane evergreen forest rather than tropical dry forest plant communities.
 Golden-winged warblers forage in hanging dead leaves, which are often a result of intermediate disturbances to the forest plant community.

 During the breeding season, golden-winged warblers nest in shrubland and regenerating forest communities created and maintained by disturbance.
 This dependency on early-successional plant communities is part of the reason golden-winged warbler populations are declining.